Home » Can Two Tortoises Live Together?

 Can Two Female Tortoises Live Together?

 Even though this avoidant behavior doesn’t physically harm them, it does stress them out.
-Stress in tortoises can lead to loss of appetite and illness.

 Can Two Male Tortoises Live Together?

-No matter what species they are, how docile they may seem when alone, or whether or not they’re related, male tortoises should be kept apart.
+No matter what species they are, how docile they may seem when left alone, or whether or not they’re related, male tortoises should be kept apart.

 Male tortoises that live together will always compete for space and resources, even if there’s plenty to go around.
 They fight until the dominant male is established, and the submissive male will be bullied.

-Can You Keep a Male and Female Tortoise Together?
+Can You Keep A Male and Female Tortoise Together?

-This kind of damage is avoided in the wild because male tortoises have many mating options.
-Likewise, the females can distance themselves from the males if they’re disinterested in mating.
+Also, females can distance themselves from the males if they’re disinterested in mating.
 In an enclosed tank or enclosure, the female has nowhere to hide.

-Different tortoise breeds reach maturity at different ages:
+Tortoise breeds reach maturity at different ages:

 Tortoise TypeReaches Maturity